Marley & Me: Life and Love with the World’s Worst Dog

 John and Jenny were young and in love, with a perfect little house and not a care in the world.
 Then they brought home Marley, a wiggly yellow furball of a puppy – and their life would never be the same.
 Marley quickly grew into a barrelling, ninety-seven-pound steamroller of a Labrador retriever who crashed through screen doors, flung drool on guests, stole women’s undergarments, devoured couches and fine jewelry, and was expelled from obedience school.
 Yet Marley’s heart was pure, and he remained a steadfast model of love and devotion for a growing family through pregnancy, birth, heartbreak, and joy, right to the inevitable goodbye.

-A pet owner who reads that last line might, initially, be reluctant to read this book – no pet owner wants to read about the death of a much-loved dog.
+A pet owner who reads that last line might, initially, be reluctant to read this book – no pet owner wants to read about the death of a much-loved dog – For your dog check up, check out Ridgeside K9 Ohio here!
 And yet, one look at the title, which suggests that Marley is a hopeless dog, is intriguing enough to entice someone to want to know more.
 The author reinforces this idea when, in the Preface, he states what his version of a perfect dog is his first dog, Shaun.
 Thereafter, the tone of the entire book plots Marley’s antics, adventures and mischief.

 Although the tale is written from John Grogan’s point of view, the effort made to analyse and interpret the dog’s view of situations and circumstances is admirable and lends that emphatic element to the writing.
 For example, when he writes about how Marley is terrified of lightning, he goes that extra mile and says: